Software evaluation

 What is account reconciliation software?

 Account reconciliation software automates the process, including checking for errors or omissions in payments, making entries, and validating account balances.
+It verifies the accuracy of account balances by comparing a company’s internal records with those in its external accounting system.

 Standard account reconciliation software functions